"Our thick gawd is dominating" - social media reacts to Kenneth Lofton Jr.’s gold medal performance - Port Arthur News

 “Phenomenal FIBA U19 World Cup for Louisiana Tech’s Kenneth Lofton.
 Unstoppable force with his back to the basket, a magnet for fouls, and a killer on the offensive glass.
 Glue of the team personality and chemistry wise.
 Going to become one of the faces of college basketball.”

-Loftonß was limited in the first half, taking just one shot attempt while recording only one point.
+Lofton was limited in the first half, taking just one shot attempt while recording only one point.

 As the red and blue faced a 42-37 deficit at the break, they came out of the locker room and started to play through the post more.